telefonicaid/tartare/README.md

 ```

 ![Markdown reporter output](http://telefonicaid.github.io/tartare/img/markdown-reporter.png)

+### external
+In addition to that you can plugin your own custom reporter as well.
+Simply set the useExternalReporter : true in tartareOpts in the config.

 ## Running only selected tests
 You can mark *features* or *scenarios* to be executed alone by using `.only`.